A July 1911 heat wave killed thousands of New Englanders and sent many over the brink of madness.

 A 69-year-old African-American woman, Mrs. Myra Hudlin, had been burned out in the fire and lived in a room with a bed, six chairs and a stove.
 She collapsed in the heat after washing clothes all one morning and died the next day.

 Bangorians seeking relief slept on porches and roofs.
 Most men walked around town without wearing a coat.
 Moviegoers showed up at the un-air-conditioned theaters at night in various states of undress.

-On July 6, the heat was interrupted by a terrific thunderstorm that killed carpenter Harry Mower by toppling a barn on top of him.
+On July 6, a terrific thunderstorm interrupted the heat and killed carpenter Harry Mower by toppling a barn on top of him.
 The storm damaged property throughout the city, felling the charred walls of buildings that still stood after the fire.

-From early morning to late at night, people hoping to catch a breeze jammed into the open cars of the Bangor Railway and Electric Company’s open trolley cars.
-Six thousand people besieged Riverside Park at the end of the trolley line in Hampden so they could cool off in the Penobscot River.
+From morning to night, people hoping to catch a breeze jammed into the open cars of the Bangor Railway and Electric Company’s open trolley cars.
+Six thousand people besieged Riverside Park at the end of the trolley line in Hamden so they could cool off in the Penobscot River.

 Even swimmers couldn’t escape the heat.
 David Kerr, a waiter on the steamer Belfast, was overcome by heat while swimming near the ferry terminal.
 He appeared too dazed to grab on to a line thrown to him.

-After 11 days of searing heat, another severe thunderstorm brought the temperature down to bearable levels -- and killed five more people.
-But the 1911 heat wave was finally over.
+After 11 days of searing heat, another severe thunderstorm brought the temperature down to bearable levels — and killed five more people.
+But the 1911 heat wave finally ended.